What is a bulk entitlement?

 Where can I access bulk entitlement information?

-Copies of the bulk entitlement orders are available on the Victorian Water Register.
+Bulk entitlement orders are available on the Victorian Water Register.

 How are bulk entitlements created?

-Conversion of a pre-existing right to water into a bulk entitlement (section 47) or granting a new bulk entitlement (section 43).
+- Conversion of a pre-existing right to water into a bulk entitlement (section 47) or granting a new bulk entitlement (section 43).

-A potential bulk entitlement holder must apply to the Minister for Water for the conversion or granting of a bulk entitlement.
+- A potential bulk entitlement holder must apply to the Minister for Water for the conversion or granting of a bulk entitlement.
 The Minister Water must consider any applications in accordance with the procedures specified in the Act.

 Can bulk entitlements be amended?